slim-hmidi/passport-autentication/README.md

 # passport-autentication
-Create a simple authentication app using passport.
+This is a simple authentication which uses passport (http://www.passportjs.org) in order to authenticate.

+# install packages
+npm install

+# build the css files
+npm run sass